 /etc/init.d/sysctl (since the year 2013 as well) without getting into detail what exactly the problem was.
 I am not sure whom to blame for /report that.

-After fixing those four values myself via the file
+After fixing those values myself (the other two change the default accordingly) via the file

 net.ipv6.conf.br-lan.forwarding = 0